Royal Commission into the Management of Police Informants: Kellam Review

-On 14 July 2014 the Independent Broad-based Anti-corruption Commission (IBAC) appointed former Justice of the Supreme Court of Victoria Murray Kellam AO KC to undertake an enquiry, called Operation Leven, into Victoria Police human source management.
+On 14 July 2014 the Independent Broad-based Anti-corruption Commission (IBAC) appointed former Victorian Supreme Court Justice Murray Kellam AO KC to undertake an enquiry, called Operation Leven, into Victoria Police human source management.
 After examining 14 witnesses under oath including Gobbo's police handlers, and reviewing more than 5500 documents, but without inviting Gobbo to give evidence, Kellam presented a confidential report to IBAC in February 2015 which found a high order of negligence in the handling of human sources by Victoria Police.
 The report directed Victoria Police to provide a copy of the report to the Director of Public Prosecutions (DPP) and recommended that Victoria Police and the DPP investigate the impact of Gobbo's actions on criminal convictions.
 In response to the report acting Chief Commissioner Tim Cartwright said that "There is no evidence at this stage of any threat to any conviction or any evidence of mistrial", however legal arguments in 2016 relating to a Herald Sun article about the appeals of Rob Karam, Victoria Police confirmed that the Kellam review concluded police used information from an informer which may have affected one or more trials, stating:

 In October 2014 Gobbo wrote a letter to Commissioner Ken Lay which was followed by an additional letter to Assistant Commissioner Steve Fontana in June 2015 in which she stated the impact that the case had taken on her "mental, emotional and physical health ... including anxiety, fear, severe depression, PTSD and paranoia".

 In 2016 it was claimed that documents had been withheld from the enquiry by Victoria Police but the complaint was dismissed and during the Royal Commission it was stated that IBAC had not looked into the impact of Gobbo's actions on criminal cases as part of their review.

 Supreme Court case

-After the completion of the Kellam Review, the DPP concluded that there was an obligation to inform some of Gobbo's former clients of her actions but on 10 June 2016, Victoria Police started proceedings in the Supreme Court of Victoria to stop those affected by her actions being notified.
+After the completion of the Kellam Review, the DPP concluded that there was an obligation to inform some of Gobbo's former clients of her actions but on 10 June 2016, Victoria Police commenced proceedings in the Victorian Supreme Court to stop those affected by her actions being notified.
 Victoria Police argued that it was against the public interest for them to be told and would almost certainly cause EF's (i.e. Gobbo's) death.
-The case was dismissed in June 2017 by Tim Ginnane.
+The case was dismissed in June 2017 by Justice Timothy Ginnane.